Macular Degeneration Explained

 How to use the Amsler Grid

-- Do not remove glasses or contact lenses you normally wear for reading.
+Do not remove glasses or contact lenses you normally wear for reading and close vision.

 Lost vision cannot be regained.
 So, early detection of any form of macular disease is crucial.
 A complete eye health examination provides the opportunity to provide advice about current options for treatment, rehabilitation and support services.